 Chapter 4: Geographical range area, habitat breadth and specialisation on natural habitats explain land-use responses and climate-change sensitivity more consistently than life-history and dietary traits in terrestrial vertebrates

-In this chapter, I assess whether ecological and dietary traits as well as geographical range area are associated with species land-use responses and species estimated climate-change sensitivity, comparatively among terrestrial vertebrate classes.
+In this chapter, I assess whether ecological traits as well as geographical range area are associated with species land-use responses and species estimated climate-change sensitivity, comparatively among terrestrial vertebrate classes.
 Rhiannon Osborne-Tonner contributed to this chapter by collecting data on amphibian and reptile diet during her MSc project at UCL, which I used to complement my datasets.
 This chapter was conducted in collaboration with Tim Newbold who helped develop the research questions and provided detailed feedback on the work and on the writing.

 Chapter 5: Energetic constraints and trophic group explain species persistence in disturbed land uses